Sophie's Misfortunes

 Sophie's Misfortunes (Les Malheurs de Sophie) is a children's book written by the Countess of Ségur.
 The book was published in 1858 by the publisher Hachette.
 The illustrations were by Horace Castelli, a French artist.
 This is the first book of a trilogy; its sequels are Good Little Girls (1858) and The Holidays (1859).

 Plot

 The story is set in a castle in the French countryside, during the Second French Empire.
-Sophie is a naughty little girl who lives with her parents, Monsieur and Madame de Réan.
+Sophie is a mischievous girl who lives with her parents, Monsieur and Madame de Réan.